-The technicalities associated with medals and ribbons are outlined here, including advice on the maintenance, security and storage of medals.
+The terminology and technicalities associated with medals and ribbons are outlined here, including advice on the maintenance, security and storage of medals.

 - Parts of a Medal

 - Safeguarding Medals